 Check out the Cantabria tourism site for more anchovy info.

 Altamira Caves and Santillana del Mar

 The Camino del Norte, or Northern Way of the Camino de Santiago, passes through rare territory that was home to people over 15,000 years ago.
 So, near the town of Santillana del Mar, you can visit the Altamira Caves, or rather the museum that has meticulously recreated these caves and cave paintings.
-Well worth the visit to understand not only the lives of the cave painters, but the efforts to preserve the art.
+Well worth the visit to the Alatmira caves (and others) to understand not only the lives of the cave painters, but the efforts to preserve the art.
 This, along with 16 other Paleolithic painted caves, is a UNESCO World Heritage Site.